kenjinc/stakeholder-analysis/scripts/cleaning-script.md

 ## Data Cleaning: Scoping Review

-Below, we list, operationalize, and—where applicable—provide the input range for each of the 42 originally extracted variables:

 - `study_id`: the unique numeral identifier assigned to each independently eligible study included within our scoping review (1-116).